CopperEagle/SmartFileLibrary/README.md

 ## The DB
 The DB layout can be checked in ![setup.sql](setup.sql).
 It is in third normal form.
 Any higher was not required since no combinatoral recombination should be present.
 It contains the fallowing "objects":

-- Book: title, Publisher, etc.
+- Book: Has properties title, Publisher, etc. May represent something other than books, like a codebase.
 - File: A Book can consist of many files.
 - Publisher: depending on the use, this may be the publishing company or the author
 - Form: code, text, dataset, etc.